What Time Frame Is Allowed to Buy Gap Insurance?

 The Difference Between Gap Insurance and Loan/Lease Payoff

 Loan/lease payoff coverage is similar to gap insurance, but loan/lease payoff has some limitations.
 It generally only covers a percentage of your car's ACV at the time of the crash, typically 25%.
 Also, in a loan/lease payoff, your deductible still applies.
-In gap insurance, it typically does not.
+In gap insurance, it also typically applies, but there are some plans that may cover the deductible.
 Furthermore, gap insurance is more widely available and is offered by more lenders and insurance carriers than loan/lease payoff.

 On the other hand, loan/lease payoff coverage can be purchased at any time.
 You will need to check with your insurance carrier to see if it’s offered and its availability.